Bad Kids Go to Hell: Plot

 A dark storm rages outside the school, tampering with the lights and electronics inside, increasing the students’ fear that there is paranormal activity.
 Craig falls down the steps in the library and is staked by one of his crutches, dying instantly.
 Not long after, Tricia admits her mother was the reason why Rainwater lost his house, and Veronica secures evidence on Craig's camera showing that Tricia, Craig, Megan and Tarek had killed Jacob Rainwater at his home to vacate the ownership of the property, leaving no next of kin to take over.
 Deeply believing in the paranormal, they attempt to contact Jacob's spirit so that Tricia can call a truce, but the spirit rebels and seemingly harms Veronica.
 The spirit then appears, and Tricia uses a nail gun to commit suicide due to fright.

 Dr. Day emerges to reveal his alliance with Veronica.
 The whole time, they masterminded everyone's paranormal delusions and emotional outbursts, triggered by psychological inkblots tests, all to sell the story and make money.
 Killed by Dr. Day for trying to escape through the vent, Tarek's dead body is what was used as the ghost.
 Before Veronica can shoot Matt using the nail gun, Dr. Day abruptly kills her with an axe for poisoning him and causing his diarrhea earlier.
 Matt is framed for all the murders, as an unexpected booby trap involving the statue severs Dr. Day's head, killing him.
 A SWAT team barges in to find Matt armed with an axe in the middle of the carnage.
 Matt is subdued, placed in a straitjacket and gagged.

-Max the janitor arrives, revealing he is related to Jacob Rainwater.
-In the closing credits, Matt is driven away in an ambulance and Tricia's mother, Tarek's father and Craig's father pay off Headmaster Nash in order to clear them of any involvement in the incident.
+Max the janitor arrives and removes crucial evidence, revealing he is related to Jacob Rainwater, and he was the one set the booby trap and framed Matt.
+In the closing credits, Matt is driven away in an ambulance and Tricia's mother and Tarek, Megan & Craig's fathers pay off Max in order to clear them of any involvement in the incident.